awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_ldap.md

 1. Choose the **Inbound** tab, and then choose **Edit**\.

 1. In the **Edit inbound rules** dialog box, do the following:
    + Choose **Add Rule**\.
    + Choose **All traffic** for **Type** and **Custom** for **Source**\.
    + Type your CA’s AWS security group in the box next to **Source**\.
    + Choose **Save**\.

-1. Now choose the AWS security group of your AWS Microsoft AD directory\.
+1. Now choose the AWS security group of your AWS Managed Microsoft AD directory\.
 Choose the **Outbound** tab and then choose **Edit**\.

 1. In the **Edit outbound rules** dialog box, do the following:
    + Choose **Add Rule**\.
    + Choose **All traffic** for **Type** and **Custom** for **Destination**\.
    + Type your CA's AWS security group in the box next to **Destination**\.
    + Choose **Save**\.

-You can test the LDAPS connection to the AWS Microsoft AD directory using the LDP tool\.
+You can test the LDAPS connection to the AWS Managed Microsoft AD directory using the LDP tool\.
 The LDP tool comes with the Active Directory Administrative Tools\.
-For more information, see [Installing the Active Directory Administration Tools](install_ad_tools.md)\.
+For more information, see [Installing the Active Directory Administration Tools](ms_ad_install_ad_tools.md)\.

 **Note**
 Before you test the LDAPS connection, you must wait up to 180 minutes for the subordinate CA to issue a certificate to your domain controllers\.

-For additional details about LDAPS and to see an example use case on how to set it up, see [How to Enable LDAPS for Your AWS Microsoft AD Directory](https://aws.amazon.com/blogs/security/how-to-enable-ldaps-for-your-aws-microsoft-ad-directory/) on the AWS Security Blog\.
+For additional details about LDAPS and to see an example use case on how to set it up, see [How to Enable LDAPS for Your AWS Managed Microsoft AD Directory](https://aws.amazon.com/blogs/security/how-to-enable-ldaps-for-your-aws-microsoft-ad-directory/) on the AWS Security Blog\.